boeckmann/asm6502/README.txt

        the mode the processor operates in is called _immediate addressing_ mode.
 The `INX' instruction above implicitly operates on a register called X. For this reason it is called _implicit addressing_.
 Often, the argument specifies a memory location.
-This memory location may be specified with the beginning of the address space as a reference.
+This memory location may be referenced to the start of the address space.
 In this case it is called _absolute addressing_ mode.
 If the memory location is specified relative to some other location we call it _relative addressing_ mode.
 Sometimes one does not want to encode a fixed memory location into the machine instruction, but instead use the content of some memory location as the address to operate on.
 This is called _indirect addressing_.

        The sequence of instructions executed by the processor may be altered by the programmer utilizing special machine instructions.